How can augmented reality and video surveillance work together?

 With more use cases opening up as further AR applications come to market, now is a great time to look at the progress made so far, as well as the future potential as we move closer to our vision of creating “a smarter, safer world”.

 A brief background on augmented reality

+Before we dive in, it’s worth clarifying what we’re referring to when discussing AR technology.
 In broad terms AR can be defined as the ability to overlay text, images, and other information onto a live scene or video to provide additional insight to the user.
 This information can be displayed on whatever device is used to view the live scene, such as monitors and mobile devices, and in some applications through smart glasses and headsets.

 It’s worth contrasting this with virtual reality (VR) as they can sometimes be confused.
 VR – most commonly through a headset – provides a first-person perspective of being in an environment or situation the wearer is not actually physically in.

 VR is the illusion of being in a particular environment; AR is actually being somewhere or viewing an actual scene, with additional information overlaid.

 A simple example of AR in the consumer environment would be an individual walking down a street in an unfamiliar town, seeing the environment live, but with useful information overlaid on what they’re seeing through AR-enabled glasses or on a mobile device.
 This information might be directions to a meeting location, or local places of interest.
 The individual might issue a voice command, “show me the top-rated restaurants on this street” with the AR immediately altering the overlaid information in response.

 Some Axis partners are already delivering apps that allow for information to be overlaid on live video.
 CamStreamer develops apps that allow for live streaming of video from Axis cameras to popular video sites.
 Its CamOverlay app enables customers to add graphics and information to live video.
 This example from Prague shows a live camera pivoting to different views of the city, with the overlaid information changing to suit.